Cardinals draft picks 2023: All of Arizona’s selections, NFL draft results, team order - ProFootballTalk

 Arizona has eight picks in this year’s draft, including the third overall pick in the first round.
 With quarterback Kyler Murray locked in as the franchise quarterback, the Cardinals could potentially shop around that third pick.
 Murray is coming off a torn ACL suffered in December of last season and will be looking to get back into the form that saw him as one of the NFL’s most mobile, dynamic players.
 However, Murray may be without his favorite wide receiver in DeAndre Hopkins, who could reportedly be on his way out of Arizona after indicating his interest in playing for the Bills or Chiefs.

-Click here for the entire 2023 NFL Draft order and keep reading to see what picks the Cardinals will make in the 2023 NFL Draft.
+Click here for the entire 2023 NFL Draft order and keep reading to see who the Cardinals will take in the 2023 NFL Draft.
 Coverage of the latest news from around the NFL is available all year round from Pro Football Talk on Peacock and the NFL on NBC YouTube Channel.

 Arizona Cardinals 2023 NFL Draft picks: